jeeb/avisynth/distrib/Readme/readme_history.txt

   Exist() to have bool utf8 parameter
   This is another function to have utf8 option:
   Usage: b = Exist("Здравствуй.mkv",utf8=true).
 Avs file is saved as utf8 w/o BOM
+- Fix: broken Exist for directories (regression appeared in 3.5.0)
 - Fix: ColorYUV: really disable variable search when parameter "conditional" is false
 - Development:
   ScriptEnvironment::VSprintf: parameter (void *) is changed back to va_list.